 The only city in the world to span two continents, Istanbul combines East and West, with grand mosques and churches, ruins from Roman times, and undiluted commercial symbols such as the Grand Bazaar with thousands of shops.

 Ships visiting Jerusalem may call on Ashdod, more than an hour away (although more convenient than Haifa, several hours away).
 It's hard to wait a minute to see the Western Wall, Via Dolorosa, the Church of the Holy Sepulcher, and then to Bethlehem or a famous museum in Israel.
-For repeat cruisers, visiting Masada and the Dead Sea is well worth the trip.
+Visiting Masada and the Dead Sea is well worth the trip for repeat cruisers.

 This island has been the site of some of the most violent volcanic eruptions recorded in history, dating from around 1450 B.C.
 It is undoubtedly the most scenically dramatic of all the Greek islands.
-You can expect pitch-black beaches, rugged terrains, and a beautiful caldera (volcanic crater) along with whitewashed churches and charming clifftop homes.
+You can expect pitch-black beaches, rugged terrains, a beautiful caldera (volcanic crater), whitewashed churches, and charming clifftop homes.